alireza-rafeezadeh/AuctionsNativeApp/README.md

 - [**Koin**](https://github.com/InsertKoinIO/koin): Dependency injection made easy and multiplatform.
 - [**KMP-ObservableViewModel**](https://github.com/rickclephas/KMP-ObservableViewModel): Shared ViewModel architecture usable with SwiftUI and Jetpack Compose.
 - [**KMP-NativeCoroutines**](https://github.com/rickclephas/KMP-NativeCoroutines): Enables Swift concurrency support for Kotlin coroutines.

-> ⚠️ These are just some of the possible libraries to use for these tasks with Kotlin Multiplatform, and their usage here isn't a strong recommendation for these specific libraries over the available alternatives.
-You can find a wide variety of curated multiplatform libraries in the [kmp-awesome](https://github.com/terrakok/kmp-awesome) repository.

 ---